 In 2010 the Waikaloa Development Company was opening the Queens Marketplace in Kona and called me for entertainment.
 They booked a clown, a juggler, a unicyclist and a stiltwalker in carnival costuming.
 I persuaded Butterfly to take the gig and with Ari, Robin and Marcellus we drove over the island.
 It was a memorable event because it was the last time the infamous Butterfly man performed his street show and it was as good as ever.
 I felt really privileged seeing the grandmaster do what he did best, entertaining young and old while sharing his unique brash, brand of professionalism with our HICCUP performers.

-Our following summer camp show was dedicated to my dear friend and big HICCUP supporter.
+After struggling bravely with cancer for three years Butterflyman finally passed away at his home and I got to to say a final farewell to my dear friend sat in his bed dressed in his Busker Hall of Fame T shirt.
+He made us promise not to have a memorial event which I felt was a huge pity.
+Our following HICCUP summer camp show was dedicated to Robert Nelson.
 It was fitting tribute for this wonderful, world renowned, performer who contributed a lot to our HICCUP vision.
 I hope future students will all get to watch Butterflyman video’s, some time in their lives.
 They will then appreciate how much he influenced HICCUP performances throughout our history and how his renegade busking spirit lives on in future generations.
 Videographer Alan Plokin produced an amazing tribute video chronicling the life and times of the Butterfly Man.
 Well worth checking out! https://youtu.be/moXa6O36eec

 In his final years we saw much more of Robert and less of the Butterfly Man and realised that inside the angry, brash facade of the ego-driven performer was a kind gentleman whose calling was to help others and serve his community.
 One of my most treasured, but undocumented memories of Robert, is seeing him regularly picking up garbage along the roadside by his house.
 He became his own renegade volunteer civil servant and I miss him dearly.